ALEPH2020 - Human health

 What do intervention trials tell us about saturated fat?

 Evidence from randomized controlled trials (RCTs) on the impact of reducing saturated fat intake remains contentious due to concerns over methodological flaws.
 A prominent 2020 Cochrane meta-analysis found no significant reduction in myocardial infarction, stroke, or mortality.
 It did, however, report a modest decrease in the more subjective outcome of ‘combined cardiovascular events’.
-Yet, this finding has faced criticism for being biased and losing statistical significance in sensitivity analysis.

 Other meta-analyses have suggested that replacing saturated fats with polyunsaturated fats may improve health outcomes, but these conclusions have been questioned for selective inclusion of trials and a lack of clinical endpoints.
-Indeed, RCTs often focus excessively on a narrow range of biomarkers, particularly LDL-C, while neglecting broader systemic metabolic factors that can be adversely affected by replacing saturated fats with carbohydrates, trans fats, or linoleic acid.
+Indeed, RCTs often focus excessively on a narrow range of biomarkers, particularly LDL-C, while neglecting broader systemic metabolic factors that can be adversely affected by replacing saturated fats with carbohydrates, trans fats, or excess linoleic acid.

 Is all saturated fat and cholesterol the same?